walleXD/Meteoric-React-Boilerplate/README.md

 #BoilerPlate
 This boilerplate includes all the packes mentioned below.
 The routing is being done with Flow Router using the Reaktor pacakge for routing with React.
+Also includes Materialize SCSS.

 >This is a work in progress and these the are following packages included:
 1. meteor-base